 Work is performed on equipment only when safe.
 When necessary, equipment is taken out of service, de-energized, controlled, and locked-out and/or tagged-out in accordance with a clearance procedure.
 Personnel are trained in the clearance procedure and its use, and always verify that equipment is safe before any work proceeds.
 Among other things:

-- a) The Generating Asset or ESS Owner prepares and maintains a clearance procedure. - b) The clearance procedure contains requirements for removing a component from service and/or placing a component back into service. - c) The Generating Asset or ESS Owner ensures that personnel are trained in and follow the clearance procedure. - d) Physical separation and clearances must be observed and maintained.
+- The Generating Asset or ESS Owner prepares and maintains a clearance procedure. - b) The clearance procedure contains requirements for removing a component from service and/or placing a component back into service.